5 Ideas for What to Write In A Featured Wedding Blog Post

 I want you to tell me if they’re high school sweethearts from the same small town in Iowa or if they met studying theatre in New York City.
 Tell me if they’re enthusiastic and all smiles or organized and calm.
 Tell me if she’s a huge animal lover and veterinarian.

-These details help set the stage for the photos you’ll share of their wedding day.
+These details help set the stage for the wedding day they ultimately chose to have.

 This is where you start your wedding day storytelling.
 Describe the wedding day and the wedding vibe.
 Was it a cool April afternoon or a steamy July evening?
 Was the vibe soft and romantic?
 Emotional?
 Wild and fun?
 Give some context to the photos and how their planning came together.